Electric vehicle: Energy efficiency

 EV 'tank-to-wheels' efficiency is about a factor of three higher than internal combustion engine vehicles.
 Energy is not consumed while the vehicle is stationary, unlike internal combustion engines which consume fuel while idling.
 In 2022, EVs enabled a net reduction of about 80 Mt of GHG emissions, on a well-to-wheels basis, and the net GHG benefit of EVs will increase over time as the electricity sector is decarbonised.

 Well-to-wheel efficiency of an EV has less to do with the vehicle itself and more to do with the method of electricity production.
 A particular EV would instantly become twice as efficient if electricity production were switched from fossil fuels to renewable energy, such as wind power, tidal power, solar power, and nuclear power.
 Thus, when "well-to-wheels" is cited, the discussion is no longer about the vehicle, but rather about the entire energy supply infrastructure – in the case of fossil fuels this should also include energy spent on exploration, mining, refining, and distribution.

 The lifecycle analysis of EVs shows that even when powered by the most carbon-intensive electricity in Europe, they emit less greenhouse gases than a conventional diesel vehicle.

 Range

 Electric vehicles may have shorter range compared to vehicles with internal combustion engines, which is why the electrification of long-distance transport, such as long-distance shipping, remains challenging.

-In 2022, the sales-weighted average range of small BEVs sold in the United States was nearly 350 km, while in France, Germany and the United Kingdom it was just under 300 km, compared to under 220 km in China.
+As of 2025 practical electric aircraft are small and limited to a few hundred kilometres.

 Cost of ownership

-Electric vehicles typically carry a higher initial purchase price than comparable ICE vehicles.
+Electric vehicles with low worldwide market share, such as ships, typically carry a higher initial purchase price than comparable ICE vehicles.
 This elevated upfront cost constitutes a significant barrier to entry.
 While long-term financial analyses may favor EVs, the immediate capital outlay often dictates purchasing decisions, slowing the pace of the overall market transition.

 The higher initial price is often offset by superior total cost of ownership (TCO) over the vehicle's lifespan.
 Operational expenses for EVs are markedly lower.